-Prerequisite: MUSC 028 with a minimum grade of D Transferable to UC/CSU
+Prerequisite: MUSC 028 Transferable to UC/CSU Hours: 16-18 lecture, 16-18 lab

 Presents the intermediate level of piano technique and literature.
 Emphasis is on interpretation, fingering, phrasing, technical studies, exercises, and performance.
 Sight reading and continued development through the mastery of progressive pieces enable the pianist to reach a greater overall skill level and confidence during performance.